Undergraduate BA (Hons)

 Global Cinema

 Every aspiring filmmaker should know who the greatest filmmakers and the greatest film movements in the history of cinema are.
 Building upon several ideas covered in year one, this module will explore global film movements and modes of filmmaking, their critical frameworks as well as their historical and socio-political contexts.
-It will introduce you to different modes of film-making relating to cultural, political and social movements throughout the history of cinema as well as problematise the idea of ‘global cinema’.
+It will introduce you to different modes of film-making relating to cultural, political and social movements throughout the history of cinema as well as problematize the idea of ‘global cinema’.
 It will equip you with an understanding of how industrial, independent and experimental forms of film co-exist.

 Professional Film Practice